F123/f123e-iso-script/configs/f123e/doc/iso_generation.md

 Currently no user-friendly installation system exists but I was intending to create something by editing the files of the `Arch Anywhere Installer`.

+## Easy Install Script

+When the resulting `.iso` is written to bootable media and booted, a script
+called:

+	easy_base_install.sh

+Will be found in the directory `/root`.

+When run it will install f123e.

+See `easy_base_install.md`, also in `/root` for more information.

 ## Screen-readers and Multi-lingual Support